 Bold/Flash.
 B Applies bold formatting to the row(s) selected, or only to specific selected text.

-It is recommended not to use bold formatting since in most TV display situations the text will flash.
+Note: It is not recommended to use bold formatting since in most TV display situations the text will flash.

 Italic (Control+I).
 Applies italic formatting to the row(s) selected, or only to specific selected text.